CodingThrust/NumericTrainingCamp/README.md

 ## Inputs
 1. **Work on a project** under the chosen topic, in the meeting room, from 9:30AM-9:30PM.
 2. **Bidaily presentation and report** at 4:00 PM, each group has 15min to report the project progress in the meeting.
-Write a report and push it to this GitLab repo before 9:30PM.
+Write a report and submit it to this GitHub repo before 9:30PM.
 The report should be written in [Markdown](https://markdownguide.org/) format.
 3. A final report in the Markdown format, which will be deployed to the [training camp website](https://codingthrust.github.io/trainingcamp/).

 Note: each participant (including instructors) has 48 hour leave.
 Quitting is only allowed at the first 3 days.

 ## Expected output
-1. A final report in Markdown format.
+1. A final report in the Markdown format.
 2. A code repository.
-3. Some research projects.
+3. Some research projects (not guaranteed).

 ## Events
 **Mini-lectures**
 1. Jin-Guo Liu, [Tensor network methods](./1.tensor-networks/tutorial/tensornetwork.md), May 27, 9:30AM
 2. Ze-Cheng Gan, PDE/ODE, May 29, 9:30AM (planned)
-3. Qi Zhang, May 30, 9:30AM, Flow model for computational physics
+3. Qi Zhang, May 30, 9:30AM, Flow model for computational physics[^ml4p]

 **Talks**
 1. Yi-Jia Wang, Tensor network message passing[^Wang2024]